-German Culture across Europe
+Germanic Studies: German Culture Across Europe

 Scholarships: To help cover the cost of the program, the Department of Germanic Languages will offer limited scholarships based on merit and need.
-This program is also eligible for the Chancellor's Fund for Study Abroad in Germany.

 Students must complete at least 9 units while attending the program.
 Students must choose any two or three courses from the program curriculum.

 Germanic Culture Courses

 Students have the option to select one or two of the following culture courses.

 - German 61A: Berlin (5 units)